select2/select2/pages/06.data-sources/01.formats/docs.md

     category: docs
 ---

 Select2 can render programmatically supplied data from an array or remote data source (AJAX) as dropdown options.
-These will be rendered as actual `<option>` elements in the target `<select>` control.

 In order to accomplish this, Select2 expects a very specific data format.
 This format consists of a JSON object containing an array of objects keyed by the `results` key.

 ```
 {